maxmind/GeoIP2-java/index.md

 The only piece of data which is always returned is the `ip_address` available at `lookup.getTraits().getIpAddress()`.

-Every record class attribute has a corresponding predicate method so you can check to see if the attribute is set.

 ## Integration with GeoNames ##

-[GeoNames](http://www.geonames.org/) offers web services and downloadable databases with data on geographical features around the world, including populated places.
+[GeoNames](https://www.geonames.org/) offers web services and downloadable databases with data on geographical features around the world, including populated places.
 They offer both free and paid premium data.
 Each feature is uniquely identified by a `geonameId`, which is an integer.